Professional ("laser") teeth whitening

-FYI: You can probably get the same results with either method.
+Spoiler alert: You can get the same outcome using either method.

-In response to this question, we'd first like to state that, in terms of the whitening effect created, neither one of these approaches is really the "best."
-The truth of the matter is that both methods have the potential to create the same end results.
-(See below.)
+That's right, research shows (see below) that in terms of the tooth-lightening effect created, neither one of these approaches is the "best."
+Both methods can be used to create the same end result.

-Peroxide-based tooth whitening (the kind of process we're talking about here with both of these methods) is primarily a function of the following two factors:
+The effectiveness of peroxide-based tooth whitening (the process we're talking about here with both of these methods) is primarily a function of the following two factors:

-- The concentration of peroxide in the whitener.
+- The concentration of the peroxide in the whitener.

 - The amount of time the whitener is in contact with the teeth.

-That means, to get the same same degree of lightening, a system can either:
+That means, to produce the same whitening results, a system can either:

-- Have a low concentration whitener that is used over an extended time frame.
+- Utilize a low concentration whitener that's applied to the user's teeth over an extended time frame.
 (The method used by at-home products.)

-- Have a higher concentration whitener that is used for a much shorter period of time.
+- Utilize a high concentration whitener that's applied for a much shorter period of time.
 (The method used by dentists in their office.)

 This paper's conclusions were: